Security Advisory: Linux kernel vulnerabilities that allow a local user to gain root through page-cache changes

 What we recommend

-Our recommendations below outlines actions that you can take.
-Layer 1 is the most important.
-Layers 2 and 3 are supporting measures and are not replacements for Layer 1.
+The recommendations below outline actions you can take.
+Layer 1 is the most important; Layers 2 and 3 are supporting measures and do not replace Layer 1.

 Layer 2 – Optional extra protections (use carefully)

-- Some Linux distributions let you restrict certain advanced features (such as unprivileged user namespaces) that some of these exploits use.
-Note this is partial protection only.
+• Some Linux distributions let you restrict certain advanced features (such as unprivileged user namespaces) that some of these exploits use.
+Note that this provides only partial protection.

 Layer 3 – Reduce who and what can run on your servers

-If you have any further questions about this vulnerability or patching you can contact NetApp Instaclustr Support here.
-Existing customers can raise a support ticket here.
+If you have further questions about these vulnerabilities, mitigations, or patching, contact NetApp Instaclustr Support.
+Existing customers can also raise a support ticket through the support portal.

 References